ASU-Vibe-Coding-Centre/mcp-learning/03-docker-mcp-ecosystem/checkpoint.md

    - Does token have correct permissions (repo, read:org)?

 3. **Client Connection**
-   - Is Claude Desktop connected to Gateway?
+   - Is Cursor IDE connected to Gateway?
    - Did they restart Claude after setup?
    - Can they see other MCP servers?